Chelas-js/chelajs-api/docs/rest/job-offers.md

-# Job Offers REST API Documentation
+# REST API Documentation for Job Offers

 ## Table of Contents